 For detailed instructions on pelvic floor strengthening exercises suitable for weightlifters, take a look at our Pregnancy-Safe Weightlifting Exercise Modifications Guide.

 A fear that haunts many is the myth that weightlifting could lead to miscarriage.
-Let's set the record straight—there is no conclusive evidence linking moderate weightlifting to miscarriages in healthy pregnancies.
+Let's set the record straightβthere is no conclusive evidence linking moderate weightlifting to miscarriages in healthy pregnancies.
 What matters most is listening to your body and consulting with healthcare professionals who understand your fitness lifestyle.

 To further debunk common misconceptions about weightlifting and pregnancy, engage in our interactive content:

-Maintaining an active lifestyle through weight training can actually provide numerous benefits during pregnancy—improved mood, better sleep patterns, increased stamina for labor, and quicker postpartum recovery are just a handful of potential perks.
+[quiz: Quiz on common myths about weightlifting during pregnancy]Maintaining an active lifestyle through weight training can actually provide numerous benefits during pregnancyβimproved mood, better sleep patterns, increased stamina for labor, and quicker postpartum recovery are just a handful of potential perks.

 Last but not least, surround yourself with a support network that includes healthcare providers knowledgeable about exercise during pregnancy as well as fellow lifting enthusiasts who have walked this path before you.
 Online forums and local fitness groups can be invaluable resources where you can share experiences and get advice.